rust-lang/reference/src/visibility-and-privacy.md

 visible only within a given scope.
 The rules for `pub` restrictions are as
 follows:
-- `pub(in path)` makes an item visible within the provided `path`. `path` must be a parent module of the item whose visibility is being declared.
+- `pub(in path)` makes an item visible within the provided `path`. `path` must be an ancestor module of the item whose visibility is being declared.
 - `pub(crate)` makes an item visible within the current crate.
 - `pub(super)` makes an item visible to the parent module.
 This is equivalent to `pub(in super)`.